supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/neural_networks/deploy_yolov8/README.md

 # Deploy YOLOv8

-`Deploy YOLOv8` layer can be used to deploy custom and pretrained YOLOv8 models that you can use with `Apply NN` layer.
-Custom models will appear in the custom section of the table only if you have any trained `YOLOv8` models in your Team Files.
+`Deploy YOLOv8` layer can be used to deploy custom and pretrained YOLOv8 models that you can use via `Apply NN` layer.
+Custom models will appear in the custom tab of the table only if you have any trained `YOLOv8` models in your Team Files.
 You can train your own model using `Train YOLOv8` app.
 If you want to use pretrained models, simply select "Pretrained public models" tab in model selector.

 ### Settings: